mse-org/mseide-msegui/readme.md

 # Installation
 1. Download and install FPC, you can get it from http://www.freepascal.org/download.var
-2. Download mseide_msegui source from
+2. Download mseide-msegui source from https://github.com/mse-org/mseide-msegui/archive/master.zip
-   https://github.com/mse-org/mseide-msegui/archive/master.zip
 3. Extract them to a directory of your choice. (sourcedirectory)
 4. Download and unzip mseide binary according your OS from here: